Upadacitinib

 When should it be taken?

-Take this medication with a full glass of water at the same time each day.
+Take upadacitinib with a full glass of water, preferably at the same time each day, but it is better to take it a bit late than not at all.
 It can be taken with or without food.

 What is the dosage?